Qu4Z/wwvim/README.md

  - Documentation
  - Make shortcuts work in visual-mode
  - Find a way to deal with the markdown/wiki filetype issue (ie a file can only have one type)
- - Highlighting of WikiWords (and possibly detect which entries already)
  - Bug fixes